Zillow Instant Offers: Why It Shut Down for Good

 Selling to an iBuyer may be worth it if you want to sell fast, need an offer from an all-cash home buyer, or want to avoid aspects of selling on the open market, like hosting showings or living through repairs.

 However, this convenience comes at a cost.
-You’re more likely to get an offer that’s below fair-market value.
-Additionally, service fees combined with other common transaction fees like repair deductions and closing costs can add up.
-Further reducing your profits.
+You’re more likely to get an offer below fair-market value.
+Additionally, service fees combined with other common transaction fees like repair deductions and closing costs can add up, further reducing your profits.

-Before signing a contract, consider comparing multiple offers so you can select the deal that gives you the most flexibility and profit for your home.
+Before signing a contract, consider comparing multiple offers to select the deal that gives you the most flexibility and profit for your home.
 You can do this quickly, easily, and with no obligation with Clever Offers by filling out some basic information.

 FAQ